Carpet Cleaning Glossary: Terms & Definitions

 X

 Xenon Light Fastness Test: A test to measure the resistance of carpet colors to fading when exposed to artificial light.
-Most often done by commercial cleaning services, for example, in order to understand what could be causing problems with a certain type of carpet
+Most often done by commercial cleaning services, for example, in order to understand what could be causing problems with a certain type of carpet.

 Xylene: Xylene is a type of solvent that can be used in the removal of certain types of stains from carpets.
 It is effective in breaking down and dissolving various substances, including adhesives, paints, and some ink stains.
 However, it is essential to use xylene with caution, as it is a strong chemical and should be handled with care in a well-ventilated area.